SMAC-Group/course_intro_statistics/slides/chapter4_03.md

 # Rename variables

-You may want to rename some of the variables that are present in your dataframe.
-One can to it manually by calling the function `colnames(df)`, and modify this object.
-However, you can appreciate the ease of use of the function `rename()` of `dplyr`.
+Sometimes you may want to rename some of the variables that are present in your dataframe.
+One approach is to do this manually by calling the function `colnames(df)`, and then modify the considered object.
+Alternatively, the function `rename()` in the `dplyr` package allows to handle this in a much easier manner.

 Let us consider the `swiss` dataset availabe in base `R`.
-Consult documentation on this dataset about Swiss fertility and socioeconomic indicators with `help(swiss)`.

-Let us rename the first two columns with:
+You can check the documentation on this dataset about Swiss fertility and socioeconomic indicators with `help(swiss)`.
+Now we want to rename the first two columns as follows:

 ```r
 library(dplyr)